-4.2.6 Connections to the Literature
+4.2.7 Connections to the Literature

 Our paper does not explicitly model mechanisms that link contracts to the value of the firm.
-By modeling this link in reduced form, our results instead inform about which mechanisms from the theoretical VC contracting literature are likely at work in practice, and to uncover new insights for future work to consider.
+By modeling this link in reduced form, our results instead inform the theoretical VC contracting literature on which mechanisms are likely at work in practice and uncover new insights for consideration in future work.
 First, both parties' efforts can be valuable but difficult to verify, setting up the popular double moral hazard problem between VC and entrepreneur in the literature (e.g., Hellmann and Puri, 2002; Schmidt, 2003; Casamatta, 2003; Kaplan and Strömberg, 2004; Inderst and Müller, 2004; Hellmann, 2006).
 This problem is mitigated by each side retaining a positive equity share, and the internal optimal VC equity share in c^{Max} aligns with this prediction.
 However, this result is also generally consistent with adverse selection.
 For example, if VCs are unsure about the entrepreneur's type, they can leave the entrepreneur an equity share to screen out low types.
 This modeling setup is rarely used in VC contracting theory and it is outside our base model as well.
 A more detailed discussion is in the robustness section below.

 Second, convertible securities and debt-equity mixes have been shown to mitigate inefficiencies related to asset substitution (Green, 1984), exit decisions (Hellmann, 2006), sequential investment (Schmidt, 2003), and sequential investment combined with window dressing (Cornelli and Yosha, 2003).
 The focus in this literature is on a competitive investor or on the feasibility of optimal contracts that may not necessarily occur in equilibrium.
-Our results suggest that participation (which effectively makes the contract a debt-equity mix), reduces the contract's effectiveness at dealing with the above inefficiencies compared to a regular convertible equity contract in equilibria without perfect competition.19 However, this term can still be offered in equilibrium because it increases the payoff value of VCs with substantial bargaining power, even if it is detrimental to
+Our results suggest that participation (which effectively makes the contract a debt-equity mix) reduces the effectiveness of the contract to deal with the above inefficiencies, compared to a regular convertible equity contract in equilibria without perfect competition.23 However, this term can still be offered in equilibrium because it increases the payoff value of VCs with substantial bargaining power, even if it is detrimental to the value of the firm.
+In contrast, pay-to-play, which affects future investment rounds, appears to improve the ability to deal with the inefficiencies related to sequential investment.